 The Online Program was developed to meet the educational needs of those students who are not within driving distance of a counseling program or whose work schedule will not allow physical attendance.

-The Online Program has the exact course content as the other accredited programs ASU offers, only in an online format.
+The Online Program has the exact course content as the other accredited programs Adams State offers, only in an online format.

 Week-Long Labs in the Semester

 Students enrolling in this program will be required to attend a one-week session on the Adams State campus twice during the program.